-Most countries copy and paste FATF recommendations for Anti-Money Laundering and Counter Terrorist Financing into their law.
-FATF is about standard setting and without universal application of the same standards one country becomes the weakest link and a money laundering target.
+Most countries copy and paste the Financial Action Task Force (FAFT) recommendations for anti-money laundering (AML) and counter terrorist financing (CTF) into their law.
+FATF is about standard setting, without universal application of the same standards one country may become the weakest link and a money laundering target.

 The question is whether the EU will copy and paste the FATF 26 June 2015 virtual currency report into the new EU Directive.